Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Method: Descent-Guided Policy Gradient

 \subsection{Descent-Guided Policy Gradient}

 Given a reference $\tilde{\boldsymbol{x}}_t$ satisfying Assumptions~\ref{ass:exogeneity}--\ref{ass:alignment}, steering the system toward $\tilde{\boldsymbol{x}}_t$ at each step is directionally aligned with improving $J$.
 The challenge is to incorporate this information into the learning process in a way that (i) does not alter the original cooperative objective, and (ii) provides each agent with a gradient signal free of cross-agent noise.
-Our DG-PG achieves both by exploiting the differentiable structure of these models at the gradient level, providing each agent with its own noise-free update direction.
+Our DG-PG achieves both by augmenting the policy gradient with a per-agent guidance term derived from the analytical model.

-Concretely, we construct the DG-PG framework in three steps.
-We first define a deviation measure that quantifies the gap between the current system state and the reference.
-We then differentiate this measure through each agent's action to obtain a per-agent descent direction.
-Finally, we use these directions to guide the standard policy gradient, thus eliminating cross-agent noise.
+We construct DG-PG in three steps: define a deviation measure between the system state and the reference, differentiate it to obtain per-agent descent directions, and augment the standard policy gradient with these directions to eliminate cross-agent noise.

 \textbf{Deviation Measure.} We first define a per-step deviation function to quantify how far the system state deviates from the reference: